 Barre/Pilates: Yoga mat, water bottle

-*All props for yoga classes and all equipment for barre/pilates classes are provided by the studio.
+*Hand weights for barre/pilates/sculpting classes are provided by the studio.

 What If It’s My First Visit to the Studio?